 It is important to note that accreditation under APAV qualifies but does not entitle private veterinarians to become involved in operational activities.
 Further training and assessment in the requirements of specific operational programs must be successfully completed before provision of services can be approved by the Chief Veterinary Officer of the relevant jurisdiction.
-The current suite of operational programs comprises:
+The current suite of operational programs includes:

 CattleMAP has now closed.
-MAP training may be of value for veterinarians working with previous CattleMAP herds or Johne’s beef assurance score 7 and 8 herds.
+MAP training may be of value for veterinarians working with previous CattleMAP herds or Johne’s beef assurance score (J-BAS) 7 and 8 herds.

 Animal Health Australia